aveiszhab/diy-kata/README.md

+This is a course project part of the Manchester Codes curriculum.
+The project was built on Manchester Codes repository as per the below instructions.

+# Concepts
+* Test-Driven Development

+* Unit Testing

+* Jest

+* Refactoring

+* DRY - Don't Repeat Yourself

 # DIY Kata

 This repository is aimed at helping you get to grips with the basics of testing in JavaScript.